ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 # Deploy the Data Access Layer to IBM Cloud Private

-Updated 11/16/2017
+Updated 11/16/2017.

 There are two ways to deploy the Data Access layer component:
-1. deploy the Webpshere Liberty chart to ICP from the Catalog and then deploy the application on it: this is the current concept of operations used on JEE application server
+1. deploy the Webpshere Liberty chart to ICP using ICP Catalog and then deploy the application on the Liberty server: this is the classical concept of operation used on JEE application server.
 1. dockerize the app with its own liberty image and deploy it to ICP

 We start by documenting the second approach by packaging the code as a docker image, build a helm chart and then publish it to an ICP cluster.